Find your way with our blog

 Step 3: Pay yourself from your business

-Using this household budget number (which is an after-tax amount), you need to determine if this will be a dividend or a salary.
+Using this household budget number (an after-tax amount), you need to determine if this will be a dividend or a salary.
 This will help you calculate the gross amount to pay yourself from the business.
-Don’t forget to add your savings and investing amount to your household budget to figure out your pre-tax, target compensation.
+Don’t forget to add your savings and investing amount to your household budget to determine your pre-tax target compensation.

 Example: